k8snetworkplumbingwg/whereabouts/README.md

 *Note*: It's up to you to properly set exclusion ranges that are within your subnet, there's no double checking for you (other than that the CIDR notation parses).

 Additionally -- you can set the route, gateway and DNS using anything from the configurations for the [static IPAM plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/static) (as well as additional static IP addresses).

+### etcd Parameters

+**Required:**
+* `etcd_host`: This is a connection string for your etcd hosts.
+It can take a single address or a list, or any other valid etcd connection string.

+**Optional:**
+* `etcd_username`: Basic Auth username to use when accessing the etcd API.
+* `etcd_password`: Basic Auth password to use when accessing the etcd API.
+* `etcd_key_file`: Path to the file containing the etcd private key matching the CNI plugin’s client certificate.
+* `etcd_cert_file`: Path to the file containing the etcd client certificate issued to the CNI plugin.
+* `etcd_ca_cert_file`: Path to the file containing the root certificate of the certificate authority (CA) that issued the etcd server certificate.

 ### Logging Parameters